Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 There is much debate about the safety of giving dogs ‘real’ bones like those from a turkey.
-While bone-shaped biscuits may be a household staple for your best friend, we did some research as to be benefits and risks of feeding your dog a turkey bone.
-Here’s what you need to know before you feed your dog a turkey bone.
+While bone-shaped biscuits may be a household staple for your best friend, we did some research as to the benefits and risks of feeding your pup a turkey bone.
+Here’s what you need to know before you throw a dog a bone.

-The bottom line, if you choose to, feed turkey bones carefully and supervise your dog around any cooked turkey bones.
-This is especially important at Thanksgiving, Christmas or other large gatherings where you might serve a whole turkey.
-White meat turkey can be a great protein choice for your pup, just make sure to feed responsibly!
+The bottom line is if you choose to feed turkey bones carefully and supervise your dog around any cooked turkey bones.
+This is especially important at Thanksgiving, Christmas, or other large gatherings where you might serve a whole turkey.
+White meat turkey can be a great protein choice for your pup; just make sure to feed responsibly.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.